THE WILSON CHRISTMAS CACTUS

 The Wilson Barn

-I drove my van, hoping we might find some old family treasures to save—and we did!
+drove my van, hoping we might still find some old family

-Inside the barn and house, we found all kinds of interesting things: oak wood boards that I later turned into a coffee table and a plant stand, an old wheelchair, a beautiful mirror, a huge silver tuba, and a round oak table with carved lion heads.
+Inside the barn and house, we found lots of interesting things: oak wood boards that I later turned into a coffee table and a plant stand, an old wheelchair, a beautiful mirror, a huge silver tuba, and a round oak table with carved lion heads.

 But the most special thing wasn’t big or shiny.